danielclickh/marketing-website-preview/content/docs/gettingstarted/index.md

 <img src="./images/describetable.png" width="600px" alt="" />

-Visit the <a href="https://clickhouse.com/docs/en/sql-reference/data-types/">docs</a> for more details on the various ClickHouse data types.

 {{% notice note %}}
+Visit the <a href="https://clickhouse.com/docs/en/sql-reference/data-types/">docs</a> for more details on the various ClickHouse data types, but here are a few notes about the data types in your new table:

-- The **String** type replaces the types VARCHAR, BLOB, CLOB, and others from other databases
+- The **String** type replaces VARCHAR, BLOB, CLOB and other string-like data types from other databases
 - **UInt64** is a 64-bit unsigned integer
 - **Date** is one of several ways to store dates in ClickHouse
 - If you know the precise length of all strings in a column, then use the **FixedString(_n_)** data type